- What SAP said about SAP’s integrated suite offers a lower TCO.

 What SAP Said About SAP’s Integrated Suite Offers a Lower TCO

 What is now mostly forgotten, one of the ways that SAP marketed its ERP system was that it would be the last system that a customer would need to purchase.
-Presented beginning back in the 1980s, the concept was that for companies that had mostly custom developed their own systems could lower their maintenance and integration overhead by using a “single system,” which would be the ERP system.
-This would allow a company to use a “single system” which would lead to great simplification of the IT landscape with associated cost savings.
+Presented beginning back in the 1980s, the concept was that companies that had mostly custom developed their systems could lower their maintenance and integration overhead by using a “single system,” which would be the ERP system.
+This would allow a company to use a “single system,” which would lead to significant simplification of the IT landscape with associated cost savings.

 All of this was stated by SAP as well as their consulting partners as a pathway to lower TCO.

 The Truth About SAP’s Integrated Suite and a Lower TCO?